dCache/dcache-book2/intouch.md

-AUTHENTICATION AND AUTHORIZATION IN DCACHE
+AUTHENTICATION AND AUTHORIZATION IN dCache
 ------------------------------------------

 In dCache digital certificates are used for authentication and authorisation.
 To be able to verify the chain of trust when using the non-commercial grid-certificates you should install the list of certificates of grid Certification Authorities (CAs).
 In case you are using commercial certificates you will find the list of CAs in your browser.